-7.18 RTC/system timer
+7.19 RTC/system timer

-The P89LPC9401 has a simple RTC that allows a user to continue running an accurate timer while the rest of the device is powered-down.
+The P89LPC9402 has a simple RTC that allows a user to continue running an accurate timer while the rest of the device is powered down.
 The RTC can be a wake-up or an interrupt source.
 The RTC is a 23-bit down counter comprised of a 7-bit prescaler and a 16-bit loadable down counter.
 When it reaches all logic 0s, the counter will be reloaded again and the RTCF flag will be set.
-The clock source for this counter can be either the CCLK or the XTAL oscillator, provided that the XTAL oscillator is not being used as the CPU clock.
-If the XTAL oscillator is used as the CPU clock, then the RTC will use CCLK as its clock source.
-Only power-on reset will reset the RTC and its associated SFRs to the default state.
+The clock source for this counter can be either the CPU clock (CCLK) or the XTAL oscillator.
+Only power-on reset and watchdog reset will reset the RTC and its associated SFRs to the default state.